HabanaAI/Model-References/PyTorch/generative_models/stable-diffusion/README.md

 # Stable Diffusion for PyTorch

-This directory provides scripts to train Stable Diffusion Model which is based on latent text-to-image diffusion model and is tested and maintained by Habana.
+This directory provides scripts to train Stable Diffusion Model which is based on latent text-to-image diffusion model and is tested and maintained by Intel® Gaudi®.
-For more information on training and inference of deep learning models using Gaudi, refer to [developer.habana.ai](https://developer.habana.ai/resources/).
+For more information on training and inference of deep learning models using Intel Gaudi AI accelerator, refer to [developer.habana.ai](https://developer.habana.ai/resources/).
+Before you get started, make sure to review the [Supported Configuration](#supported-configuration).

   - [Model-References](../../../README.md)
   - [Model Overview](#model-overview)